KKBOX/OpenAPI-ObjectiveC/README.md

 ## Build ⚒

 You need the latest Xcode and macOS.
-Xcode 9 and macOS 10.13 High Sierra are recommended.
+Xcode 10 and macOS 10.14 Mojave are recommended.

 ## Installation